Liz’s top tips for foraging this spring

-- Besides seeking out wild garlic in the hedgerows, heading for woodland, streams and fields can prove fruitful in the hunt for nettles, dandelions and wild watercress.
+- Besides seeking out wild garlic in the hedgerows, heading for woodland, streams and fields can prove fruitful in the hunt for nettles, dandelions and wild herbs.

 - These vitamin-packed greens are great for our health, and tracking them down helps us connect with the outdoors.
 Research published in scientific journal Neuroscience even shows that there are friendly bacteria (Mycobacterium vaccae) in soil that can help lift our mood, and with recent speculation that our obsession with hygiene is having a negative affect on our immune systems, getting our hands dirty may not be such a bad thing – especially as we are thought to breathe in this serotonin-boosting bacteria when out in nature.

 - It’s critical when foraging to follow the Countryside Code at all times: respecting, protecting and enjoying the outdoors; leaving it how we expect to find it and without causing any harm to plants, animals or trees; always ensuring we’re on land with public access and, if not, asking the landowner’s permission to forage.